internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 In order to send information to the screen using PAL, I need to to send a Sync signal holding the right information at the right time.
 Below is a picture of the PAL timings (progressive mode and not interlaced mode, although I ended up using a hybrid mode, as progressive mode was not really 50Hz and I wanted 50Hz because it's a good round number).
-In this picture you can see exactly when and for long the Sync signal needs to be High or Low in us (micro seconds).
+In this picture you can see exactly when and for how long the Sync signal needs to be High or Low in us (micro seconds).
-Although you don't need to get these timings exactly to the nano-second and TVs are actually somewhat forgiving, it's important to get them right to get a good image and, in the case of modern digital TVs, to get an image at all.
+Although you don't need to get these timings exactly right to the nano-second and TVs are actually somewhat forgiving, it's important to get them right to get a good image and, in the case of modern digital TVs, to get an image at all.

 ![PAL Timings](/assets/pal_tv_diagram_non_interlace.jpg)

-Getting the right timings is usually achieved by using interrupts timed to trigger at the right time, however I used another more "naive" approach, that is using calculating how long each instruction takes and coding delays in order to make sure the sync signal is done at the right time.
+Getting the right timings in a microcontroller is usually achieved by using interrupts timed to trigger at the right time, however I used another more "naive" approach, that is calculating how long each instruction takes and coding delays in order to make sure the sync signal is set or unset at the right time.

 When in a frame line the VPU also outputs color information according to the current frame being put on to screen.
 In an analogue signal you can put pixels at any frequency, of course that if the frequency is too low the pixels are going to be too long or "rectangular" and the resolution in width is going to be too low (the number of pixels you can fit in a line).
-To make sure I can send different color data (pixels) fast to the TV screen, I need to make sure the code itself doesn't have a lot of instructions.
+To make sure I can send different color data (pixels) fast enough to the TV screen, I need to make sure the code itself doesn't have a lot of instructions.

 As I'm using an external counter (the 74HC4040 I mentioned above), I'm able to send a pixel with the following code (this code is actually a macro and not a function so I can reuse it without calling it and saving a few clocks with that):